 The risks of being a guarantor explained

-Yes, it’s true: should your child be unable to make their mortgage repayments then you as the guarantor are liable for the outstanding debt.
+Yes, it’s true: should your child be unable to make their mortgage repayments, as the guarantor, you could be liable for the outstanding debt.

-One of the biggest misconceptions however is that the banks are like lions: if they sense that you’re child is struggling in paying their mortgage, they’re off, after your house to cover the debt.
+One of the biggest misconceptions is that the banks are like lions: if they sense that your child is struggling in paying their mortgage, they’re after your house to cover the debt.

 Banks really don’t like the hassle

-The truth is they are pretty slow moving.
-There is a big process involved in having to sell your home and it’s too big of a hassle for what it’s worth.
+The truth is they are pretty slow-moving.
+There is a big process involved in selling your home, and it’s too big of a hassle for what it’s worth.
 They’re not making a profit out of it, they’re just trying to cover their costs.
-Bank employees are expensive and all this hassle takes up a lot of time.
+Bank employees are expensive, and all this hassle takes up a lot of time.

 Instead, the banks will actually try everything to solve the problem before making the drastic decision to sell your child’s home because they’d much rather your kid keep paying their mortgage.